SAP-archive/iot-reference-app-opc-ua/Docs/4-2-UpdatingTheMonitoringApp/README.md

 We had to unbind the old app from the uaa service:

-	cf unbind-service KM KettleMonitor3-uaa
+	cf unbind-service KM KettleMonitor4-uaa

 then the new app could be deployed.
-We updated the user onboarding scripts accordingly.
+We updated the user on-boarding scripts accordingly.